CharlesBedard/LEDN-Api/README.md

 Given that the account keeps track of the balance, issues could arise if transactions were sent on the same account at the same time.
 I setup the mongodb container using a replica set in order to be able to use the Transactions feature from MongoDB.
 Using this feature, we can start a session and define operations that should be either all done together, or not at all.
 Coupling this with the `optimisticConcurrency` option in the schemas, we can ensure that if an account was edited and the balance changed between the read and the update of accounts, all the session is reverted and the db is back in the state it was before.

+I tested this manually by adding a timeout in the middle of a `/transfers` endpoint transaction, after the account documents were read.
+While the program was waiting, I manually did some changes to the one account document, which changed the version of the document `_v`.
+When the function restarted it's execution and tried to update the accounts, it saw the conflict and cancelled the transaction.
+No new transaction document were added and the account documents were left unchanged.

 Example with a transfer:

 - get sender account , get recipient account